What to Pack in Your Hospital Bag

 - Papers.
 Driver’s license, insurance card, birth plan (which you will probably not have much time to look at), etc. Also a credit card and cash for vending machines.

 - Laboring devices.
-Depending on how natural-birth-oriented and fancy your hospital is, that may or may not provide you with a birthing ball, inflatable peanuts and spiked massage balls.
+Depending on how natural-birth-oriented and fancy your hospital is, they may or may not provide you with a birthing ball, inflatable peanuts and spiked massage balls.
 The birthing ball is probably the largest and most inconvenient item to pack, so try to find out in advance if it is available at the hospital.
 If not, and you have your mind set on having a natural birth, we would strongly encourage you to bring your own.
 Same goes for the peanut balls, which are used for positioning during labor.
 Massage balls are not as bulky, but it comes down to personal preference if you want to use them or not.

 - Cord blood banking kit.
 Whether to use cord blood banking or not is worthy of a separate discussion; but if you opted for it and already have your kit, don’t forget to bring it!